TaiAgno/taiagno/README.md

 I'm about to start working on a gamification project - VERY EXCITED!

 <br>
-life has been a roller coaster, for good and bad. what do you do with the bad? take it, smash it, turn it into good.
+life has been a roller coaster, for good and bad.<br>
+what do you do with the bad?<br>
+take it, smash it, turn it into good.<br>
 <br>
 I achieved a Master's Degree in History when I was 22 years old - specifically History of Photography. during my academic years I also studied formal photography, including darkroom development.
 I still have a full dark room set up in my parents home.